March of the Pigs: Appearances in other media

 The song was released as a track for the video game Rock Band on February 26, 2008 for Xbox 360 and on February 28 for PlayStation 3.
 It was available as a standalone download or as part of the 'Nine Inch Nails' song pack (also including "The Perfect Drug" and "The Collector").
 It was also featured on Rock Band Track Pack Vol. 1 for the PlayStation 2 and the Wii, alongside the PlayStation 3 and Xbox 360.

 In a 1994 episode of Beavis & Butt-head, the boys watch the video for "March of the Pigs" and enjoy much of the song except for the piano parts.
 After Trent Reznor knocks over his microphone at the end of the video, Beavis says, "Thank you very much.
 We're Nine Inch Nails." somewhat dismissively, with Butt-head adding "Good night."

+In 2024, the song was added to the online video game Fortnite through the Fortnite Festival game mode and as a purchasable jam track.
+The game uses an extended studio version of the song, featuring a recorded version of the outro typically played at their live shows.